 Where is the Academic Resource Center (ARC) located?

-The ARC is located in the Arts & Science Building in Suite 202 (right next to the Writing Center).
+The ARC is located in the Arts & Science Building in Room 242 (turn left upon exiting the stairwell).
 The ARC coordinates the tutoring schedules for the following centers and departments:

 Which students benefit from working with an ARC tutor?

 - Students who may need additional help in a subject

 - Students who like to work with peers that have taken the course before, in order to gain a better understanding of how the course is set up

 - Students who want to improve their study habits

 - Students who want to maintain or improve their grade